GreenSlimeStudios/RPN_Calculator/README.md

 Alpha 'W' to go to the FORMULA mode
 Function 'E' to display x/y as a fraction
 Insert 'J' to display x as a fraction
+Insert '^' to move the selected layer up
+Insert 'v' to move the selected layer down
 ```
 ### The Repeat
 Repeat is used to execute a thing many times or to change the behaviour of an action.